 4. No member of the UHSRC may participate in the committee’s initial or continuing review of any project in which the member has a conflicting interest, except to provide information requested by the UHSRC.

-5. New members of the UHSRC, within the first semester of their appointments, shall obtain training in the protection of Human Research Subjects by completing a certification program or equivalent training.
-Because the availability and suitability of these programs may vary over time, appropriate training options for meeting this expectation will be delineated and periodically revised by the UHSRC.
+5. New members of the UHSRC, within the first semester of their appointments, shall obtain training in the protection of Human Research Subjects by completing online training provided by the Collaborative Institutional Training Initiative (CITI).
 If new members have received training prior to joining the Committee, the nature and extent of such training will be taken into consideration, and the training requirement may be waived or reduced.
-The UHSRC Co-Chairs will be responsible for communicating with committee members about training options and monitoring adherence to this policy.
+The UHSRC Chair and Research Compliance Officer will be responsible for communicating with committee members about training options and monitoring adherence to this policy.
+Members who do not complete such training or, for whatever reasons, are unable to provide informed reviews that address pertinent human subjects issues may be removed from the committee by the Chair.

 B. Term of Service

-1. With the exception noted in B.2, the term of service on UHSRC shall be three years.
+1. The term of service on UHSRC shall be three years.

-3. All new appointments shall become effective at the beginning of the academic year.
+2. All new appointments shall become effective at the beginning of the calendar year.

-4. Members who do not fulfill the training requirement in human subjects protection, who do not return protocol review documents in a timely fashion, or who do not regularly attend the Committee meetings will be removed and replaced by the Co-chairs if there is the consensus of the UHSRC.
+3. Members who do not fulfill the training requirement in human subjects protection, who do not return protocol review documents in a timely fashion, or who do not regularly attend the Committee meetings will be removed and replaced by the Chair if there is the consensus of the UHSRC.
+Additionally, if reviews indicate a lack of comprehension about important human subjects’ considerations, the member may be removed and replaced by the Chair.

 C. Officers of the UHSRC

-1. There shall be two co-chairpersons for the UHSRC: an appointee of the Associate Provost and AVP for Research and a faculty member of the UHSRC who shall share as executive and signature authority for the Committee.
+1. There shall be one Chairperson for the UHSRC: a faculty member of the UHSRC who shall serve as executive and signature authority for the Committee.

-Except when an expedited review procedure is used, the UHSRC shall review proposed research at meetings at which a majority of the members of the UHSRC are present, including at least one member whose primary concerns are in non-scientific areas.
+Except when an Expedited review procedure is used, the UHSRC shall review proposed research at meetings at which a majority of the members of the UHSRC are present, including at least one member whose primary concerns are in non-scientific areas.
 In order for the research to be approved, it must receive the approval of a majority of those members present at the meeting.
-All documents that require consideration for a vote at the meeting of the full committee shall be distributed at least one week in advance of the meeting.
+All documents that require consideration for a vote at the meeting of the full committee shall be distributed at least two weeks in advance of the meeting.

 E. Research Approval and Oversight